mdhishamshaikh/ViralProduction_R/inst/README.md

 ## Example data

 The `extdata` folder contains illustrative data sets for the `viralprod` package.
-For a deeper understanding on the data’s source and how to explore it, consult the package’s vignette: `Input data for viralprod`.
+For a deeper understanding on the data source and how to explore it, consult the package’s vignette: `Input data for viralprod`.
 To initiate your journey with the package, we recommend the `main README file`.
 For a comprehensive tutorial on the package’s